What is the Manchester Line Code

-- It provides a large number of clock edges for “clock and data recovery” at the remote receiving terminal.
+- It provides many clock edges for “clock and data recovery” at the remote receiving terminal.
 The Manchester Line Code does not need to use any “Zero-Suppression” scheme.

 What are its weaknesses?

-Since Manchester encoding requires a clock edge for each bit of data, the frequency content of a Manchester-encoded signal is quite high.
+Since Manchester encoding requires a clock edge for each bit of data, the frequency content of a Manchester-encoded signal is relatively high.

-This fact limits the data rates that the user can transmit a Manchester encoded data stream over a band-limited channel.
+This fact limits the data rates at which the user can transmit a Manchester encoded data stream over a band-limited channel.

 In other words, the Manchester line code is not suitable for transmitting high-speed signals over band-limited channels.